-53. If an individual considers that personal data used in the vetting process is incorrect, or has been incorrectly handled, s/he may complain to the Information Commissioner pursuant to the Data Protection Act 1998.
+53. If an individual considers that personal data used in the vetting process is incorrect, or has been incorrectly handled, they may submit a complaint to the Information Commissioner pursuant to the General Data Protection Regulation 2016/679 (from May 2018).
 An individual also has the right to apply to a court for an order that inaccurate personal data about the individual be rectified, blocked, erased or destroyed.
 The use of personal data for the purposes of national security vetting decisions is excluded from the reach of those statutory provisions in so far as such an exclusion is necessary for the protection of national security.